 Our bathroom light is broken.
 If it was the light bulb, I think I could change it by myself.
 But I’m sure the problem lies somewhere in the switch mechanism.
 It’s limp and jiggly.
 I even screwed the cover off the light switch.
 It’s still jiggly without the cover on.

 We have a landlord and while he fixes all the stuff we break and even the stuff that isn’t broken, it’s intimidating to contact him.
 Every time we do it, he sends the same Johnny Fixit.
 And whenever he shows up, I’m the guy that answers the door.
 “So you’re the meathead who breaks stuff.
 I could be watching the 5th Wheel right now.”
 For a few moments, he gathers his thoughts wondering how I managed to dismantle/smash something, even though I’ve only broken one thing at our house.
 The last time we called him out it was to fix the “leaky toilet” which ended up being an open shower curtain.
 Yet again, the second time he came to fix the toilet leak it was the shower curtain.
 This was not my fault.
 I know he blames me though.
+I was checking out some professional plumbers from plumbwiseinc.com to come and get my bathroom fixed so that I wont have any issues with my landlord.

 Let me tell you about the item that I helped break.
 I was taking a shower and the handle just broke off in my hand.
 It was the mental equivalent of the airbag firing when you put a Britney CD in.
 Crap like that doesn’t happen.
 I just stood there naked with soap in my eyes trying to shut off the shower I had managed to leave somewhere between “H” and “Satan.”
 I tried to get the soap out of my eyes, but eventually, just gave up.
 I ran out soaking wet and partially cremated.
 I grabbed my toolbox, a leatherette case with a level, electrical tape and a wrench, and endured the steam to shut the thing off and salvaged about three pints of warm water.
 I examined the remnant shower crank and figured that a little bit of glue would fix it.
 However, the quicker fix was an old crescent wrench.
 We used that old wrench to operate the shower for a while.
 It was a crude concoction, but if you learned the idiosyncrasies, it would treat you like a good woman.
 Well, that was until a poor unsuspecting houseguest of ours took a shower and couldn’t figure out how to shut it off.
 He cranked the remains of a handle too hard and all I heard was metal hit the floor.
 Uncontrolled hot water sprayed full blast until I smashed it close with a screwdriver.
 Jimmy Fixit came out the next week.